powersync-ja/powersync.dart/packages/powersync/README.md

 Web support is currently in an alpha release.

 ### Setup

 Web support requires `sqlite3.wasm` and `powersync_db.worker.js` assets to be served from the web application.
+This is typically achieved by placing the files in the project `web` directory.

 These assets are automatically configured in this monorepo when running `melos prepare`.

 - `sqlite3.wasm` can be found [here](https://github.com/simolus3/sqlite3.dart/releases)
 - `powersync_db.worker.js` will eventually be released in the repo's releases.
-    * In the interim the asset can be retrieved from the `./assets` folder after executing `melos prepare`
+  - In the interim the asset can be retrieved from the `./assets` folder after executing `melos prepare`

 Currently the Drift SQLite library is used under the hood for DB connections.
 See [here](https://drift.simonbinder.eu/web/#getting-started) for detailed compatibility and setup notes.